+Pregnancy is a time of immense changes, and knowing what not to eat during pregnancy is crucial.
 Pregnancy is a time of immense physical and emotional changes, and what you eat plays a crucial role in your health and the health of your baby.
-While there are many foods that offer great nutritional benefits, there are also several that should be avoided to ensure a healthy pregnancy.
+While there are many foods that offer great nutritional benefits, but there are also several which should be avoided to ensure a healthy pregnancy.
 Here are some foods to steer clear of during pregnancy:

 1. Raw or Undercooked Seafood, Meat, and Eggs